 For the most power and extreme range, then turn to the MXT400 — Midland’s MOST powerful GMRS radio.
 Max out your GMRS capabilities with this mighty 40 watt radio with a 65-mile line of sight range!

 No matter the power you choose, all of our MicroMobiles are compatible with Midland FRS/ GMRS radios and all other GMRS radios.
 This compatibility makes the MicroMobile the perfect base station for camping, hiking, snowmobiling, ATVing, and overlanding.
 Stay in touch with your group even when you can’t rely on cell service.

 The range of the MicroMobile two-way radios is impressive especially considering its’ compact size.
 The head unit of the first MicroMobile was barely wider than a credit card!
 Better yet, our newest MicroMobile, the MXT275, has an even smaller head unit and a fully integrated handheld microphone.
 You can save your dash space by stashing the MXT275’s head unit out of sight and still have full use of all the radio’s features right from the handheld microphone.

 What makes our MicroMobiles so powerful besides their high and low power GMRS channels?
 After listening to your feedback on our first MicroMobile, we’ve added repeater channels to all of our MicroMobiles 15 watts and higher.
 Whether you’re using the MXT115, MXT275, or MXT400 you have access to 8 GMRS repeater channels to allow you to communicate even further and in rugged obstructed terrain.
-To make sure you get the most out of your radio and repeater channels, add an external antenna with a magnetic or traditional mount.
+To make sure you get the most out of your radio and repeater channels, add an external antenna.
+Use a traditional mount or magnetic mount for your CB antenna with a magnetic or traditional mount.